-Univfy is dedicated to helping women realize their dream of having a baby.
-We are IVF and fertility analytics experts passionate about providing women with the tools to choose IVF with greater confidence, success and cost-success transparency.
+Univfy is dedicated to helping individuals and couples realize their dream of becoming parents.
+We are IVF and fertility analytics experts passionate about providing you with the tools to choose IVF with greater confidence, success and cost-success transparency.

-The Univfy platform enables fertility doctors to provide accurate, personalized IVF treatment success prediction to help more women qualify for special pricing plans such as refund programs.
+The Univfy AI Platform enables fertility doctors to provide accurate, personalized IVF treatment success prediction to help more patients qualify for special pricing plans such as IVF refund programs.
 The company was founded by Stanford University researchers in 2009.

 Mylene Yao, M.D.
 Co-Founder and CEO